Higher-Order Topology, Monopole Nodal Lines, and the Origin of Large Fermi Arcs in Transition Metal Dichalcogenides XTe$_2$ (X=Mo,W): Tight-Binding Model for Flat-Band Hinge States in a Monopole Nodal-Line Semimetal

-as well as, {\blue at first}, $SU(2)$ spin symmetry. {\blue There are also} other, extraneous symmetries, which we are free to break.
-For simplicity, we have chosen units where the lattice constants $a_{x,y,z}=1$.
-The {\blue representations of the} symmetries in Eq.~(\ref{eq:symmetries}) are chosen in a basis ($s$ and $ip$ orbitals at the origin) for which the combined antiunitary symmetry $\mathcal{I}\times\tilde{\mathcal{T}}=K$} guarantees that all of the Dirac matrix coefficients of Eq.~(\ref{eq:simpleHam}) are real~\cite{FangWithWithout,YoungkukMonopole}.
-The form of $\tilde{\mathcal{H}}(\vec{k})$ is specifically chosen to include terms from the models in Refs.~\onlinecite{FangWithWithout,YoungkukMonopole}, as to guarantee that it will form a pair of MNLs after undergoing double band inversion about the $\Gamma$ point. {\blue We track the bulk phase transitions of Eq.~(\ref{eq:simpleHam}) by choosing the parameters:
+as well as, at first, $SU(2)$ spin symmetry.
+There are also other, extraneous symmetries, which we are free to break.
+For simplicity, we have chosen units in which the lattice constants $a_{x,y,z}=1$.
+The representations of the symmetries in Eq.~(\ref{eq:symmetries}) are chosen in a basis ($s$ and $ip$ orbitals at $(x,y,z)=(0,0,0)$) for which the combined antiunitary symmetry $\mathcal{I}\times\tilde{\mathcal{T}}=K$ guarantees that all of the $4\times 4$ matrix coefficients of Eq.~(\ref{eq:simpleHam}) are real~\cite{FangWithWithout,YoungkukMonopole}.
+The form of $\tilde{\mathcal{H}}(\vec{k})$ is specifically chosen to include terms from the models in Refs.~\onlinecite{FangWithWithout,YoungkukMonopole}, as to guarantee that $\tilde{\mathcal{H}}(\vec{k})$ will form a pair of MNLs after undergoing double band inversion about the $\Gamma$ point.